JAForbes/blog/posts/reduce.md

 The journey so far
 ------------------
+You are still here!
+We've come a long way.
+But maybe we have come so far that we have forgotten how this all began.

-So we have gone from for loops to filters.
-Let's review the transformaton.
+We have gone from for loops to filters.
+We have equivalent functionality, one expresses the problem in terms of counting variables and while conditions.

+The other in almost mathematical precision.

 To be fair, we will let the for loop use our condition function.
+But by comparing them, hopefully we can see how valuable `reduce` has been for us today.

 ```js
 var results = []